zhexiao/ezhost/docs/getting_started.rst

 Virtualenv
 ---------------

-We recommend using virtual environment for your packages.
-We can using virtualenv to generate virtual environment:
+We recommend use virtual environment for your packages.
+We can use virtualenv to generate virtual environment:

 Using virtualenv to create your environment
 ~~~~~~